9 frequently asked questions about phantom stock plans

 Q. How does the executive receive value from the phantom stock?

 A. Actual payment of the benefits is usually deferred until a predetermined date or until the employment relationship is terminated due to retirement, death or disability.
 The phantom stock plan must specify when the phantom stock payments should commence, at which point a valuation of the units is generally triggered as described above.
 In addition, the plan should state whether payment of the determined value should be made in a single lump sum or in installments over a period of years.
 If made in installments, the plan should also specify whether interest will accrue on the unpaid installments.
 When designing these provisions, the company should take into account possible phantom stock valuations and company cash flow.
+It should be noted that even if payments are made after the recipient terminates service, the nature of the payment is generally still compensation for individuals who were employees prior to termination.

 Q. How is phantom stock treated for income tax purposes?